Anti Discrimination Policy and Procedure for the Resolution of Student Discrimination Complaints

 Federal/State Discrimination Complaints

-Excelsior College encourages students to use the Excelsior College Anti-Discrimination Policy and the Procedure for Resolution of Student Discrimination Complaints to resolve discrimination concerns.
-However, students also have a right to file discrimination complaints directly with the United States Department of Education’s Office of Civil Rights or the New York State Division of Human Rights.
+Excelsior University encourages students to use the Excelsior University Anti-Discrimination Policy and the Procedure for Resolution of Student Discrimination Complaints to resolve discrimination concerns.
+However, students also have a right to file discrimination complaints directly with the United States Department of Education's Office of Civil Rights or the New York State Division of Human Rights.

 Notification to Accrediting Agency

-If the student has exhausted all options to resolve a complaint within the College, the student may file a written complaint with the College’s accrediting agency, the Middle States Commission on Higher Education.
+If the student has exhausted all options to resolve a complaint within Excelsior, the student may file a written complaint with Excelsior's accrediting agency, the Middle States Commission on Higher Education.
 Complaints to the Commission must be in writing and signed by the complainant.
 They should be sent to the president of the Commission at the following address:

 Middle States Commission on Higher Education